 My training is in the Person-centred counselling model.
 This is based on the belief that each of us has the resources to flourish and that the therapeutic environment of a counselling relationship can encourage this process to take place.
 It is very much a collaborative process, where we work together to help you find your way forward, and is not about you being judged or told what you should do.

 I have worked in a variety of settings, gaining a broad range of experience.
-These include a GP surgery in Northwich, the Hospice of the Good Shepherd in Chester where I continue to work as a bereavement counsellor, and Compass Counselling in Liverpool where I provide general and workplace support counselling.
+These include a GP surgery in Northwich, the Hospice of the Good Shepherd in Chester where I continue to work as a bereavement counsellor, St. Rocco's Hospice in Warrington where I work with patients and family members and Compass Counselling in Liverpool where I provide general and workplace support counselling.
 I also volunteer with Breast Cancer Care supporting women following a diagnosis of breast cancer.